puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_scope.markdown

 In **static scope,** parent scopes are **only** assigned by [class inheritance][inheritance] (using the `inherits` keyword).
 Any **derived** class receives the contents of its base class in addition to the contents of node and top scope.

-**All other** local scopes have no parents --- they only receive their own contents, and the contents of node scope (if applicable) and top scope.
+**All other** local scopes have no parents --- they only receive their own contents, the contents of node scope (if applicable), and top scope.

 > Static scope has the following characteristics:
 >
 > * Scope contents are predictable and do not depend on parse order.
-> * Scope contents can be determined simply by looking at the relevant class definition(s); the place where a class or type is _declared_ has no effect.
+> * Scope contents can be determined simply by looking at the relevant class definition(s); the place where a class or type is **declared** has no effect.
 (The only exception is node definitions --- if a class is declared outside a node, it does not receive the contents of node scope.)

 This version of Puppet uses static scope for looking up variables.

 ### Dynamic Scope

-In **dynamic scope,** parent scopes are assigned by both **inheritance** and **declaration,** with preference being given to inheritance.
+In _dynamic scope_, parent scopes are assigned by both inheritance and declaration, with preference being given to inheritance.
 The full list of rules is:

-* Each scope has only one parent, but may have an unlimited chain of grandparents, and receives the merged contents of all of them (with nearer ancestors overriding more distant ones).
+* Each scope has only one parent but may have an unlimited chain of grandparents, and the scope receives the merged contents of all of them (with nearer ancestors overriding more distant ones).
 * The parent of a derived class is its base class.
 * The parent of any other class or defined resource is the **first** scope in which it was declared.
-* When you declare a derived class whose base class _hasn't_ already been declared, the base class is immediately declared in the current scope, and its parent assigned accordingly.
+* When you declare a derived class whose base class **hasn't** already been declared, the base class is immediately declared in the current scope, and its parent assigned accordingly.
 This effectively "inserts" the base class between the derived class and the current scope.
-(If the base class _has_ already been declared elsewhere, its existing parent scope is not changed.)
+(If the base class **has** already been declared elsewhere, its existing parent scope is not changed.)

 > Dynamic scope has the following characteristics:
 >